benwhalley/just-enough-r/docs/linear-models-simple.md

 # Introduction to linear models in R

 This section assumes most readers will have done an introductory statistics course and had practce running multiple regression and or Anova in SPSS or a similar package.

-## Differences between R and other packages it's important to be aware of

-It's important to note up-front that R has *different defaults* to many other statistical packages.
-This is especially relevant for the `anova()` function: R's default settings will not match those of SPSS or Stata, and many researchers will want to change these defaults.

-Specifically, R will require that you think about:

-- How should factors be coded when calculating contrasts for categorical variables?
-- What type of sums of squares (I, II, or III) do you want when calculating the F test for an Anova?
-- How should the error term be specified for repeated measured Anova?

-These issues are covered later in detail in later sections.